MadatOnLine/AlexaPi/README.md

 Speech Recognition -> Image Recognition -> [multiple engines] -> Voice Interface

 Can use Sirius, Watson, Oxford, OpenCV and Baidu's Open ML one day to really make a multi-purpose module.
+Can be a helper for the Visually Challenged, Elderly, Patients under care and specially for Inquisitive Kids like Jini

 Feedback, Comments, Contribution are welcome.